wmayner/pyemd/README.rst

   *N*.
 - ``distance_matrix`` *(np.ndarray)*: A 2D array of ``np.float64,`` of size at
   least *N* × *N*.
 This defines the underlying metric, or ground distance, by giving the pairwise distances between the histogram bins.
-It must represent a metric; there is no warning if it doesn't.
+  **NOTE: It must represent a metric; there is no warning if it doesn't.**

 *Keyword Arguments:*